Manas-Parasar/Soccer-Squad-Showdown/README.md

 ## Soccer Squad Showdown

-This project implements a soccer lineup builder with drag-and-drop functionality, inspired by FIFA 23 Legacy Edition.
+This project implements a soccer squad manager game, inspired by FIFA 23 Legacy Edition.
+It offers two different game modes: Predefined and API.

 ### Link to the game: